chrismeyers/LoL_player_data/README.md

 LoL_player_data
 ===============

 This is a summer project that I am working on based on the video game *League of Legends*.
-It is very much **in development**.
 Currently, you can enter a player name and various information about this player will be parsed and presented to you.
 This information includes: summoner name, level, region, icon and a listing of all game mode stats that the player has earned.

 ##Usage: